mdevolde/aztec_tool/README.md

 >>> decoder.mode_info
 {'layers': 3, 'data_words': 21, 'ecc_bits': [0, 1, 0, 1, 0, 1, 0, 1, 0, 1, 0, 0, 1, 0, 1, 0, 1, 0, 0, 0]}
 >>> decoder.decode()
-'Welcome to Aztec decoder lib !'
+'Welcome to Aztec tool lib !'
 ```

 When you're using the `decode` function or the `AztecDecoder` class, you can also pass three optional parameters: